iov-one/docs/docs/weave-tutorial/01-overview.md

 sidebar_label: Overview
 ---

-First of all, to understand weave design philosophy and for the sake of programming well-designed software, I advise you to read this fine-grained article:
+First of all, to understand the design philosophy behind Weave and in the interest of good software design, a recommended read is:
 [Things I Learnt The Hard Way (in 30 Years of Software Development)](https://blog.juliobiason.net/thoughts/things-i-learnt-the-hard-way/)

-To make the theory more tangible, we will build a sample application alongside this tutorial, to demonstrate dealing with real-world constraints.
-The application is located in the [tutorial](https://github.com/iov-one/tutorial/ "Tutorial Repository") repository, to show how to create a self-contained app.
+To make the theory more tangible, alongside this tutorial we will build a sample application, to demonstrate dealing with real-world constraints.
+The application, which is located in the [tutorial](https://github.com/iov-one/tutorial/ "Tutorial Repository") repository, shows how to create a self-contained app.

 In this tutorial, you will learn how to serialize and model your data structures, define messages and handlers, expose queries, and read initial configuration from the genesis file.
-You will be able to build a new extension and tie it together with other extensions into a complete blockchain application.
+In the end, you will be able to build a new extension and tie it together with other extensions into a complete blockchain application.

-Tutorial content is richened with Pull Request discussions.
-If you follow the PR reviews you can have a clear understanding of how to design your module and implement a blockchain app using weave piece by piece.
+Tutorial content is enriched by Pull Request (PR) discussions.
+If you follow the PR reviews you will develop a clear understanding of how to design your module and implement a blockchain app using Weave, piece by piece.
 And you can see how the development flow works and what are the issues you should have on your mind while moving forward.

-Whenever you have questions in your mind about the internals check out [Weave]("https://github.com/iov-one/weave) source code.
-It is very well documented.
-Please feel free to add [issues](https://github.com/iov-one/weave/issues) if you think there is something under-documented or confusing.
+If you have questions about the internal working of Weave, you should check out the [source code]("https://github.com/iov-one/weave), which is very well documented.
+Please feel free to add to the list of [issues](https://github.com/iov-one/weave/issues) if you think there is something insufficiently documented or that is confusing.